yinhaoooo/openHalo/README.md

 #### Reduce migration time and risk
 openHalo supports commonly used MySQL dialect and semantics which reduces the amount of code changes related to database calls in an application.
 As a result, the amount of application code you need to re-write is minimized, reducing the risk of any new application errors.

+#### Obtain better performance
+With openHalo, you can obtain better performance without any extra efforts and fees!
+Especially for complex SQL statements!

 #### Migrate at your own pace
 With openHalo, you can commonly-used MySQL query tools, commands, and drivers.
 As a result, you can continue developing with the tools you are familiar with.

 ### How it works
 openHalo supports commonly used SQL dialect and communication protocol of MySQL.
 You can use openHalo as a MySQL and enabling your legacy applications to communicate with openHalo without extensive code re-writes but provides much more better performance than MySQL!